Eclectic Pop

 It was also a good use of the “falling in love” montage in general, a commonly utilized device by movies to leap over the issue of making audiences believe in a rapidly created relationship.
 With so much effort made to build the three main characters individually, it would’ve been nice to have spent a little more time seeing how the characters intermingled together.

-Scenes like the one with Natasha and her brother singing (awkward!) could’ve been readily dismissed to make room for a more realistic build up to her and Andrei.
+Scenes like the one with Natasha and her brother singing (awkward!) could have been readily dismissed to make room for a more realistic build-up to her and Andrei.
 Just a thought…

 [Featured Image by Freeform]